WeZZard/CollectionDiff/README.md

 "Identical" just means "equal" when update detection was not enabled, but different when update detection was enabled.

-When update detection was enabled, "equal" means an element is equatable to another but there may be slightly differences between them such as different memory addresses.
-"Identical" means an element is totally identical to another and there are no difference between them.
+When update detection was enabled, "equal" comes to mean an element is equatable to another but there may be slightly differences between them such as different memory addresses.
+"Identical" comes to mean an element is totally identical to another and there are no differences between them.

 Enabling `Update` detection causes the time complexity comes to degenerate to **O(N*M)**.
 When each element is equal to another and was updated at the same